Fine-grained dynamics of entanglement in non-integrable quenches far across the Ising quantum critical point: Results for the mixed-field Ising spin chain

 Next we turn to the behaviour of bipartite mutual information and tripartite mutual information (TMI) between constituents of up to three-spin subsystems, shown in Fig.\ref{fig:fig5}.
-The oscillatory behaviour of the former has previously been noted in \cite{Nicola2021}, and is being shown here again for completeness in left and middle figures in Fig.\ref{fig:fig5}.
+The oscillatory behaviour of the former has previously been noted in \cite{Nicola2021}, and is being shown here again for completeness in left and middle subfigures in Fig.\ref{fig:fig5}.
 However, we point out an interesting feature here.
 Note that, the maxima of MI($a:a+1,a+2$) and odd-numbered minima (first, third,...) of MI($a:a+1,a+3$) occur at approximately the same points of time, whereas the minima of the former and even-numbered minima of the latter approximately occur together.
 The latter minima also coincide with the maximum values ($\sim 0$) of the TMI (right, Fig.\ref{fig:fig5}), as well as the minima of entanglement entropies in Fig.\ref{fig:fig1} and maxima of level$-k$ sums in Fig.\ref{fig:fig4}.
-At these points of time, the subsystems in questions transiently become rather trivial in the sense of having low or negligible entanglement as well as correlations amongst each other.
-Additionally more interesting here is the implication of the oscillatory behaviour of TMI (Fig.\ref{fig:fig5}, right).
+At these points of time, the subsystems in questions transiently become rather trivial in the sense of having low or negligible entanglement and correlations amongst each other.
+More interesting here is the implication of the oscillatory behaviour of TMI (Fig.\ref{fig:fig5}, right).
 Considering the discussion in section \ref{sec2c} regarding TMI (Eq.\ref{TMI}) and its interpretation as an indicator of scrambling of local information, it is evident that a series of scrambling and then \textit{un}scrambling take place very noticeably between three neighboring spins, and again a time scale of $\sim 1.55-1.56$ seconds exists between consecutive minima or maxima.
 The unscrambling behaviour attests to the slow relaxation/thermalization of the paramagnetic-to-ferromagnetic quench dynamics.
-Between a pair of consecutive maximum and minimum, an increasingly negative TMI between spins (ABC) implies, by arguments of \cite{Hosur2016}, increasing difference of (bipartite) mutual information that spins (BC) together have about spin (A) compared to what spin (B) and spin(C) separately have about spin (A), and then between a pair of consecutive minimum and maximum, this gets reversed and TMI reaches almost zero after every such cycle.
-This reversal indicates a recovery of mutual information about spin (A) that (B) and (C) separately have from the composite (BC), and it would be interesting in future to find out if this dynamics may be modeled sufficiently accurately using the framework of recovery maps in quantum information theory and consequent implications for using this quench dynamics as a platform for quantum informational experiments.
+Between a pair of consecutive maximum and minimum, an increasingly negative TMI between spins (ABC) implies, by arguments of \cite{Hosur2016}, increasing difference of (bipartite) mutual information that spins (BC) together have about spin (A) compared to what spin (B) and spin(C) separately have about spin (A) (this is the scrambling of local information about (A) onto the composite (BC)), and then between a pair of consecutive minimum and maximum, this gets reversed and TMI reaches almost zero after every such cycle.
+This reversal indicates a gradual \textit{recovery} (unscrambling) of mutual information about spin (A) that (B) and (C) separately have from the composite (BC).
+It would be interesting in future to find out if this dynamics may be modeled sufficiently accurately using the framework of recovery maps in quantum information theory and consequent implications for using this quench dynamics as a platform for quantum informational experiments.